laura-burdick/multilingual-stability/README.md

 - A few data files are included that are referenced in the various scripts. **correlations.csv** contains Spearman's correlations between all the relevant WALS properties.
 It also includes a manual grouping of highly correlated properties. **multilingual_corpora.csv** contains a partial mapping between the Wikipedia language identifiers, the Bible language identifiers (ISO 639-3 Code), and the full name of the language.
 This was compiled manually.

 ## Acknowledgements
-This material is based in part upon work supported by the National Science Foundation (NSF \#1344257), the Defense Advanced Research Projects Agency (DARPA) AIDA program under grant \#FA8750-18-2-0019, and the Michigan Institute for Data Science (MIDAS).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF, DARPA, or MIDAS.
+This material is based in part upon work supported by the National Science Foundation (grant #1815291) and by the John Templeton Foundation (grant #61156).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation or John Templeton Foundation.